oconnormi/docker-ddf-base/README.md

 #### Auto-generated demo certs

 If custom keystores are not used the startup process will generate certificates on the fly.
-By default the local ddf demo CA (bundled within the ddf distribution) will be used to generate a certificate for the value of `APP_HOSTNAME`, or if not provided the value of `hostname -f` will be used.
+By default the local ddf demo CA (bundled within the ddf distribution) will be used to generate a certificate for the value of `INTERNAL_HOSTNAME`, or if not provided the value of `hostname -f` will be used.

-Additionally Subject Alternative Names will be added to the certificate for `DNS:$APP_HOSTNAME(if unset will use `hostname -f`),DNS:localhost,IP:127.0.0.1`.
+Additionally Subject Alternative Names will be added to the certificate for `DNS:$INTERNAL_HOSTNAME(if unset will use `hostname -f`),$EXTERNAL_HOSTNAME,DNS:localhost,IP:127.0.0.1`.
 To add additional SAN values use the `CSR_SAN=<DNS|IP>:<value>,...` environment variable.

 #### Import Existing Certificates